Learning how to write a memoir might seem simple…

 Essentially, this is a book written by you about key moments in your life.
 You bring your memories to life in order to touch on an overarching message others can learn and grow from.

 It’s like the highlight reel from your diary (if you ever had one) about the experiences that shaped your life.

 NOTE: We cover everything in this blog post and much more about the writing, marketing, and publishing process in our VIP Self-Publishing Program.
 Learn more about it here

+How is this different than an autobiography?
 I know what you’re thinking, “Aren’t they the same thing?”